-As the leaves begin to change and the scariest holiday of the year draws near, remember one important rule: not all Halloween decorations need to be black and orange!
-Get creative with the classic jack-o'-lantern and make this modern pumpkin planter instead.
-By filling a ubiquitous pumpkin candy bucket with cement mix and a plastic container — and then waiting for the mixture to dry — you can create a home for your favorite plants that gives a subtle nod to the season.
+As the leaves begin to change and the scariest holiday of the year draws near, remember one important rule: Not all Halloween decorations need to be black and orange!
+Get creative with the classic jack-o'-lantern and make this modern DIY concrete pumpkin planter instead.
+By filling a plastic pumpkin candy bucket with cement mix and a plastic container — and then waiting for the mixture to dry — you can create a home for your favorite plants that gives a subtle nod to the season.
 It's just the right amount of Halloween nostalgia and chic style.

 Things You'll Need

 Weight or heavy object